-The mission of the Adirondack Steering Team is: "To promote an efficient, effective and consistent approach to providing a transportation system in the Adirondack Park that supports a sustainable society." with staff in other DOT program areas.
+DOT's Adirondack Steering Team (AST) is comprised of environmental staff from the three Park DOT Regions (1, 2 and 7) plus the Office of Environment.
+Team members represent their Regional Group or Program Area interests and collaborate as necessary with staff in other DOT program areas.
 The AST provides leadership in identifying and addressing priority issues; is a common forum for the issues that are relevant in the Park; and encourages pooling of resources.
 This is accomplished in a manner consistent with the TCUMPs.
 The AST is a significant tool to facilitate improvements in DOT's involvement in the Park.
 A more detailed description of the AST can be found in the team's charter and in the Topic Work Plan Assessment example.